-Some adult moths only have a week of life.
-Some people have a lifespan of up to 10 months or even a full year.
+Some adult moths only have a week of life and others have a lifespan of up to 10 months or even a full year.
 Male moths typically pass away shortly after mating, whereas females typically die after laying their fertilized eggs, and the moth life cycle starts all over again.

 Therefore, a moth’s life span can range from a half-year to three years when it’s not impacted by contemporary technology, heating, or the environment.
 An adult moth only lives for four days, but those are the last four of its life.
 The remaining six months to three years were spent as a destructive larva.

 Moths have interesting mating habits that start as soon as a female emerges from a cocoon.
 They create pheromones to attract male moths.
 Inferred from this is the idea that if female moth eggs hatch in your home, they will attract more moths from the outside.
 After mating, the female starts hunting for a place to lay her eggs.